systopia/de.systopia.eventmessages/README.md

 extension.
 However some token and other data that can be found in CiviCRM's default confirmation mails wont work out of the box.
 This particularly affects payment information for events with online payments and/or participant fees.

+## We need your support
+This CiviCRM extension is provided as Free and Open Source Software, and we are happy if you find it useful.
+However, we have put a lot of work into it (and continue to do so), much of it unpaid for.
+So if you benefit from our software, please consider making a financial contribution so we can continue to maintain and develop it further.

+If you are willing to support us in developing this CiviCRM extension and a lot of other good stuff that helps organizations around the world, please send an email to info@systopia.de to get an invoice or agree a different payment method.
+Thank you!

 ## Requirements